 My final student job was at a publishing house in Vancouver.
 There, I fell madly in love with children’s books.
 And I’ve been writing them ever since!

-I now have a fifteen-year-old daughter with a thousand projects of her own underway, and a thirteen-year-old son obsessed with jiu jitsu.
+I now have a seventeen-year-old daughter with a thousand projects of her own underway, and a fourteen-year-old son obsessed with jiu jitsu.
 I’m married to the world’s only Burmese occupational therapist.

 My favorite food is cheese.
 My favorite colour is blue.
-I’m a dog person, but I don’t have one.
-I’ve killed quite a few goldfish and I feel badly about this.
+I’m a dog person, and we recently added a small Yorke-cross named Coby to the family.
+(His name is short for Cobra Kyi, if you’re a Karate Kid fan).
 I have lovely friends who sometimes read my blog because I don’t often phone them.
 I love to read.
 And cook.
 And yes, occasionally I garden.